atamarzban/dejframework/README.md

 - Method-Chaining Query Builder.
 - Object-Relational Mapping (ORM) Built into the Models.
 - Easily interact with the HTTP protocol with the Request/Response Objects.
 (Getting & Setting headers, status codes, etc.)
-- Seperate your UI and Data Presentation with Views.
+- Separate your UI and Data Presentation with Views.
 - Auto-Converting Objects to JSON makes REST API Implementation easy.
 - Validate Data on a Request, a Model or anything else easily with Validation Rules.
 - Multi-Language Validation errors with string formatting.